-Capital Items Details Share capital The authorized and paid-in capital of the Company as of December 31, 2017 is SR 250 million (2016: SR 1.05 billion) divided into 25 million shares (2016: 105 million shares) of SR 10 each.
-During 2017, The Company increased its share capital by 105 million through a transfer from retained earnings after getting the required approvals from the shareholders and regulators.
-Thereafter, the Company decided to decrease its share capital by SR 905 million after getting the required approvals from shareholders and regulators.
-Retained Earnings This represents the accumulated undistributed profits that are available for future dividend distributions as recommended by the Board and approved by the shareholders at the Annual General Meeting or to be eventually capitalized.
-Statutory Reserves In accordance with the new Regulations for Companies in Saudi Arabia, the Company is required to set aside a statutory reserve, after absorption of accumulated losses, by the appropriation of 10% of net income until the reserve equals 30% (2016: 30%) of the share capital.
+Capital Items Details The authorized and paid-in capital of the Company as of December 31, 2018 is SR 150 million (December 31, 2017: SR 250 million) divided into 15 million shares (2017: 25 million shares) of SR 10 each.
+Share capital During 2018, The Company decreased its share capital by 100 million through offsetting the accumulated losses and the current balance of Falcom holding company as of October 1, 2018 after getting the required approvals from the shareholders and regulators.
+Retained Earnings This generally represents the accumulated undistributed profits that are available for future dividend distributions as recommended by the Board and approved by the shareholders at the Annual General Meeting or to be eventually capitalized.
+During the year ended December 31, 2018, FALCOM does not have accumulated undistributed profits but have accumulated losses amounted to SAR 5 million.
+Statutory Reserves In accordance with the Regulations for Companies in Saudi Arabia, the Company is required to set aside a statutory reserve, after absorption of accumulated losses, by the appropriation of 10% of net income until the reserve equals 30% (2017: 30%) of the share capital.
 This reserve is not available for distribution.
-Accordingly, the Company has transferred 10% of its net income for the year to the statutory reserve account.
+Accordingly, the Company has transferred Nil (2017: 10%) of its net income for the year to the statutory reserve account) as the Company incurred loss.